Diabetes + Obesity = Diobesity (Part 1 of 2)

 When glucose (sugar) builds up in the blood instead of going into cells, it can cause:

-- An increased risk for Alzheimer’s disease (diabetes of the brain, a.k.a.
+- An increased risk for dementia and Alzheimer’s disease (diabetes of the brain, a.k.a.
 Type 3 diabetes).
-Hyperinsulinemia doubles your risk for Alzheimer’s compared to people without diabetes, and Inflammation increases risk for diabetes and Alzheimer’s.
+Hyperinsulinemia doubles your risk for Alzheimer’s compared to people without diabetes.
+Inflammation increases risk for diabetes and Alzheimer’s.
 In Americans over 65, 1 in 8 has Alzheimer’s and nearly half of those over 85 have it.

-- Damage to your eyes, kidneys, nerves or heart.
+- Damage to the eyes, kidneys, nerves and heart.

 What Causes Insulin Resistance?
 Diabetes?